 Second, we don’t need to buy any specialty food items due to dietary restrictions or lifestyle choices.
 If you are buying all organic or gluten free food, it unfortunately costs more.

 I hate grocery shopping.
 Well, maybe that’s an over statement, but it really isn’t a super fun experience I look forward to.
-The idea of going shopping a few times a week for supplies seems overwhelming and an inefficient way to spend time.
+Before I got married, grocery shopping felt like a chore and I always put if off until I was desperately short on food.
+Possibly another slight exaggeration.

 When I was single, I would buy food for a couple weeks at a time and wait until I had basically nothing left before I hit up the local grocery store again.
 I didn’t really make a plan, and even made the worst mistake of all, I usually shopped on an empty stomach.

 Sometimes I found myself just wandering down the cereal and cookie aisle before I remembered I had to buy food with substance.
-Okay, maybe that’s a slight exaggeration, but I have learned a lot since my single, college days.
+Thankfully I’ve learned a lot since my single, college days and I have my lovely wife (and our food budget) to thank for that. 🙂

 3 Game Changers We Used to Cut Our Costs